Truth and Reconciliation Commission (Peru): Shining Path

-The Shining Path (Sendero Luminoso) is of the major Peruvian rebel groups involved in the internal conflict of Peru and was found to be largely responsible for the human rights violations during the 1980s and 1990s.
+The Shining Path (Sendero Luminoso) is one of the major Peruvian rebel groups involved in the internal conflict of Peru and was found to be largely responsible for the human rights violations during the 1980s and 1990s.
 The revolutionary group was organized as a Maoist political group in 1970 after the dissolution of the Communist Party of Peru.
 The Shining Path employed guerrilla tactics and violent acts of terrorism in an attempt to overthrow the government.
 The Shining Path ignited the internal conflict in 1980 when it began its revolutionary campaign with its first act of violence in Chuschi, Ayacucho by storming the polling station and burning the ballot boxes on the eve of the first national elections in approximately 10 years.
 The majority of the acts of violence by the Shining Path were carried out in the Ayacucho region of Peru, where many indigenous populations live in extreme poverty.
 The group established a presence throughout the country, but mainly operated out of the rural highlands with limited government presence.
 Their campaign consisted of bombings, assassinations, public executions and other guerrilla attacks against the state.

 Túpac Amaru Revolutionary Movement

 The Túpac Amaru Revolutionary Movement (Movimiento Revolucionario Túpac Amaru) is a Marxist–Leninist revolutionary group formed in 1982 from the influence of Revolutionary Left Movement of the 1960s and the Revolutionary Socialist Party.
 The revolutionary group was found to be responsible for a significant number of deaths and displacements during the internal conflict, as well as engaged in guerrilla warfare against the military and the Shining Path.
-The group intended to overthrow the military government and establish a Marxist regime to eliminate Japanese and U.S imperialism from Peru.
+The group intended to overthrow the military government and establish a Marxist regime to eliminate Japanese and U.S. imperialism from Peru.
 Their campaign officially began on 1 June 1984 by broadcasting their first communiqué with a declaration of intent to reform the Peruvian Government through an occupation radio broadcasts systems.
 The activities of the revolutionary group consisted of bombings, kidnappings, bank robberies, extortion, ambushes, and assassinations, as well as being responsible for several anti-United States attacks.
 The Túpac Amaru is considered to be a lesser violent rebel group because its guerrilla operations were "designed to support the mass struggle" against the authoritarian governments.